COMPARE TO OTHER COMPONENTS

 End Using

-The above is the sample code for performing OCR on a specific region.
+The above is a sample code for performing OCR on a specific region.
 We only need to specify the rectangular region on the image or PDF — the Tesseract engine in IronOCR enables the recognition of the text.

 When employing IronOCR in the .NET Framework context, Tesseract is straightforward and easy to use.
 It supports photos and PDF documents in a variety of ways.
 It also provides a number of settings for improving the Tesseract OCR library's performance.
 Various languages are supported, as well as numerous languages in a single operation.
 To discover more about the Tesseract OCR, visit their website.